-Diabetes is a disorder in the way the body utilizes and converts its main source of fuel into energy.
+Diabetes is a disorder in how the body utilizes and converts its main fuel source into energy.
 When the body does not properly regulate this fuel, blood glucose levels rise.
 If high blood glucose levels are sustained over time, abnormalities in the structure of blood vessels and nerves can result.
 This leads to organ and tissue damage and can have serious consequences in many body systems, including the eyes, kidneys, and nerves.
 Other pathologic processes and additional risk factors are strongly related to the development of CVD, which is the leading cause of death in people with diabetes.